CAN GIFTS BE CONSIDERED INCOME FOR SUPPORT?

-When determining child and spousal support in Ontario, one common question is whether cash gifts from relatives count as income.
-Generally, these gifts are not included in a parent’s income for support purposes.
+When determining child and spousal support in Ontario, a common question is whether cash gifts from relatives are considered income.
+Generally, these gifts are not included in a parent’s income for support.
 However, courts have the discretion to include them under certain circumstances, particularly when they significantly impact a recipient’s financial situation.

 When Can Gifts Be Considered Income for Support?